Walgett - Lightning Ridge

 Walgett - Lightning Ridge is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Walgett-Lightning Ridge, as per the latest Census evaluation, 81.1% of dwellings were houses, with the remaining 18.9% being semi-detached homes, apartments, or other types.
-In comparison, Non-Metro NSW had 90.0% houses and 10.0% other dwellings.
-Home ownership in Walgett-Lightning Ridge stood at 46.0%, with mortgaged properties at 17.1% and rented ones at 37.0%.
+Walgett-Lightning Ridge's dwelling structures, as per the latest Census, consisted of 81.1% houses and 18.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 90.0% houses and 10.0% other dwellings.
+The home ownership rate in Walgett-Lightning Ridge was 46.0%, with mortgaged dwellings at 17.1% and rented ones at 37.0%.
 The median monthly mortgage repayment was $852, lower than Non-Metro NSW's average of $1,000.
-The median weekly rent was $179, compared to Non-Metro NSW's $180.
-Nationally, Walgett-Lightning Ridge's mortgage repayments were significantly lower at $852 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent figure was $179, similar to Non-Metro NSW's $180.
+Nationally, Walgett-Lightning Ridge's mortgage repayments were significantly lower at $852 compared to Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing